-As it grows, kidney cancer may cause one or more of the following symptoms:
+Kidney cancer doesn't usually cause symptoms at first.
+As it grows, kidney cancer may cause one or more of these symptoms:

 Kidney cancer that has spread to other parts of the body will cause different symptoms, depending on where it has spread.
 For example, cancer that spreads to the lungs may cause coughing and shortness of breath.
 Cancer that spreads to the bones may cause bone pain.

-To see if you may have kidney cancer, your doctor will do a physical exam.
-Then he or she may order one or more tests to look for evidence of cancer, such as:
+To see if you may have kidney cancer, your doctor may do a physical exam.
+Then your doctor may order one or more tests to look for evidence of cancer.
+Tests include: